skip to Main Content

 We, as undergraduate members of women’s fraternities, stand for good scholarship, for guarding of good health, for maintenance of fine standards, and for serving, to the best of our ability, our college community.
 Cooperation for furthering fraternity life, in harmony with its best possibilities, is the ideal that shall guide our fraternity activities.
 We, as fraternity women, stand for service through the development of character inspired by the close contact and deep friendship of individual fraternity and Panhellenic life.
 The opportunity for wide and wise human service, through mutual respect and helpfulness, is the tenet by which we strive to live.

-President
+Panhellenic President

-Vice President of Accountability
+Vice President of Risk and Accountability

 Vice President of Recruitment

-Vice President of Civic Engagement
+Vice President of Community Engagement

 Vice President of Membership Experience